DiffuserLite: Towards Real-time Diffusion Planning: Efficient Planning via Refinement

 \section{Efficient Planning via Refinement}

-Diffuser \citep{janner2022diffuser} and DD \citep{ajay2023dd} are two pioneering frameworks, and a vast amount of diffusion planning research has been built upon them \citep{liang2023adaptdiffuser, lee2023RGG, zhou2023replandiffuser}.
-Although the design details differ, the two can be unified into a single paradigm.
-At each decision-making step, multiple candidate trajectories, starting from the current state, are conditionally sampled by the diffusion model.
-A critic is then used to select the optimal one that exhibits the closest property to the target.
-Finally, the action to be executed is extracted from it.
-However, this paradigm relies on multiple forwarding complex neural networks, resulting in extremely low decision-making frequencies (typically $1$-$10$Hz, or even less than $1$Hz), severely hindering its real-world deployment.
+Diffuser \citep{janner2022diffuser} and DD \citep{ajay2023dd} are two pioneering frameworks, upon which a vast amount of diffusion planning works has been built \citep{liang2023adaptdiffuser, lee2023RGG, zhou2023replandiffuser}.
+Although the design details differ, they can be unified into one paradigm.
+In the inference step, multiple candidate trajectories are first conditionally sampled using the diffusion model.
+Then, a critic is used to select the optimal one that exhibits the closest property to the target.
+Finally, the action to be executed is extracted.
+This paradigm relies on multiple forwarding complex neural networks, resulting in extremely low decision-making frequencies (typically $1$-$10$Hz, or even less than $1$Hz), severely hindering its real-world deployment.

-The fundamental reason can be the need for highly complex neural networks to fit the complex trajectory distributions \citep{zhu2023diffusionsurvey}.
-Although some works have explored using advanced ODE solvers to reduce the sampling steps to around $3$ \citep{dong2023aligndiff, he2023diffcps}, the time consumption of network forwarding is still unacceptable.
+The fundamental reason is the requirement for highly complex neural networks to model the complex long-horizon trajectory distributions \citep{zhu2023diffusionsurvey}.
+Although some works have explored using advanced ODE solvers to reduce the sampling steps to around $5$ \citep{dong2023aligndiff}, the time consumption of network forwarding is still unacceptable.
 However, we notice that \textit{ignoring some redundant distant parts of the generated plan can be a possible solution} to address the issue.
 As shown in \cref{fig:2}, the disparities between plans increase as the horizon grows, leading to poor consistency between the plans selected in consecutive steps.
-Besides, agents often struggle to actually reach the distant states given by a plan in practice.
+Besides, agents often struggle to reach the distant states given by a plan in practice.
 Both facts indicate that terms in distant parts of a plan become increasingly redundant, whereas the closer parts are more crucial.